Static Banner

 Similarly, a businessman earned Rs 40 lakh in a particular financial year, but failed to file the income tax return.
 The complete amount of Rs 40 lakh has escaped assessment.

 The Income Tax Act, 1961, empowers the Assessing Officer (AO) to reassess income that may have escaped assessment ("IEA") under Sections 147 and 148.
 While this aims to ensure tax fairness, it can also lead to litigation due to ambiguities and complexities in the provisions.
-Recent amendments in the Finance Bill 2021 and proposed changes in the Finance Bill 2022 seek to address these concerns and promote a more transparent and efficient IEA process.
+Amendments in the Finance Bill 2021 and proposed changes in the Finance Bill 2022 seek to address these concerns and promote a more transparent and efficient IEA process.

 Finance Act, 2021: Amendments Introduced